-- a) For those components that interfere with an accurate assessment (i.e., spiking multi-component analytes together such as spiking simultaneously with technical chlordane, toxaphene and PCBs) the spike is chosen that represents the chemistries and elution patterns of the components to be reported. - b) For those test methods that have extremely long lists of analytes, a representative number may be chosen.
+assessment (i.e., spiking multi-component analytes together such as spiking simultaneously with technical chlordane, toxaphene and PCBs) the spike is chosen that represents the chemistries and elution patterns of the components to be reported.

+- b) For those test methods that have extremely long lists of analytes, a representative number may be chosen.
 The selected analytes are chosen in a manner representing all reported analytes.
-The following criteria is used for determining the minimum number of analytes to be spiked.
-However, all target analytes are spiked and evaluated over a 2 year period. - 1) For methods that include 1-10 targets, all compounds are spiked and evaluated; - 2) For methods that included 11-20 targets, at least 10 or 80% of those compounds whichever is greater are spiked and evaluated; - 3) For methods that include more than 20 targets, a minimum of 16 compounds are spiked and evaluated.
+The following criteria are used for determining the minimum number of analytes to be spiked.
+However, all target analytes are spiked and evaluated over a 2-year period. - 1) For methods that include 1-10 target analytes, all compounds are spiked and evaluated; - 2) For methods that include 11-20 target analytes, at least 10 or 80% of the compounds, whichever is greater, are spiked and evaluated; - 3) For methods that include more than 20 target analytes, at a minimum 16 compounds are spiked and evaluated.